 This very recognisable style first surfaced about 200 years ago, when artists and philosophers resisted the establishment, preferring to wear comfortable and informal attire.
 At the turn of the 19th century, this was a very different to the formal and rather bland styles that were worn at the time and this attracted intellectuals, the famous and rebels.

-The style began in France and quickly spread across western Europe, entering England in the early 19th century; indeed, after the French Revolution, wealthy Parisiens who lost their fortunes fled to rural areas in central France and they preferred the informal look that we now know so well.
+The Bohemian style clothing began in France and quickly spread across western Europe, entering England in the early 19th century; indeed, after the French Revolution, wealthy Parisiens who lost their fortunes fled to rural areas in central France and they preferred the informal look that we now know so well.

 Labelled with Gypsies